xamarin/prebuilt-apps/FieldService/FieldService.WinRT/README.md

 You will need a bing maps key here: http://msdn.microsoft.com/en-us/library/ff428642.aspx

 One thing to note, is that we were no longer able to put "Any CPU" as our target.
-I changed it to x86 for now, for WinRT devices, change it to ARM.
+I changed it to x86 for now, for WinRT devices, change it to ARM, and ARM will not work with Debug builds, must run it in Release.